MC981462 – (Updated) Multiple account access to Copilot in Microsoft 365 desktop and mobile apps

 Data Security Risks

-- roles: IT Administrator, Data Protection Officer
+- roles: IT Admin, Data Protection Officer

-- references: https://www.csoonline.com/article/3531230/data-breach-prevention.html, https://www.microsoft.com/en-us/security/blog/2021/06/15/understanding-data-breach-prevention/
+- references: https://learn.microsoft.com/copilot/microsoft-365/multiple-account-access, https://techcommunity.microsoft.com/blog/microsoft365copilotblog/employees-can-bring-copilot-from-their-personal-microsoft-365-plans-to-work---wh/4458212

 User Confusion